deepakjohnson91/NSSO-77-Round-SAS/README.md

 # Working on NSS 77th Round SAS Data using R

-This is some tips on how to use R (or RStudio) in analysing the latest unit-level from the Situation Assessment Survey of the NSS.
+Here are some tips on how to use R (or RStudio) in analysing the latest unit-level from the Situation Assessment Survey of the NSS.
 India's National Sample Survey conducted its 77th Round of surveys in 2018-19.
-Among different topics surveyed was the assessment of farming conditions in India.
+Among different topics covered in this round was the assessment of farming conditions in India.
 A brief review of the surveys and some results from the past can be found in the two links given below.
 1. [Situation Assessment Survey of Agricultural Households 2019: A Statistical Note by Aparajita Bakshi](http://ras.org.in/situation_assessment_survey_of_agricultural_households_2019_a_statistical_note)
 2. [The Situation Assessment Surveys: An Evaluation by Biplab Sarkar](http://ras.org.in/index.php?Article=the_situation_assessment_surveys&q=biplab&keys=biplab)